hycst/CST8913/Lab3/section2-migration-strategy-solution.md

 Migration Strategy Overview

-I am planing to apply a progress migration approach is recommended to minimize risk and downtime:
+I am planing to apply a hybrid migration approach is recommended to minimize risk and downtime:

 Start with Lift-and-Shift (Rehosting) for critical workloads Gradually rebuild application to service which runnong on cloud